Chelyabinsk oblast (region), Russia (Chelyabinskaya)

 Chelyabinsk oblast map of Russia

-On August 13, 1737, Isetskaya province was founded (on present day map it is the northern part of Chelyabinsk and Kurgan regions).
-From 1743, Chelyabinsk was the center of the province.
-On March 15, 1744, Orenburg gubernia was formed and it included Isetskaya and Ufimskaya provinces.
+In 1737, Isetskaya province was founded that included the northern part of the present Chelyabinsk region and the Kurgan region.
+In 1743, Chelyabinsk became the center of the province.
+In 1744, Orenburg gubernia was formed, it included Isetskaya and Ufimskaya provinces.

-In the early 19th century, most of the territory of the region was a part of Orenburg gubernia.
-From the middle of the 19th century, Orenburg Cossacks rapidly developed steppe areas of Southern Urals due to forming “new line” of fortresses.
-The growing settlements were given names connected with battles and victories of the Russian Army: Varna, Fershampenuaz, Borodino, Paris and others.
+In the early 19th century, most of the territory of the region was part of the Orenburg gubernia.
+Since the mid-19th century, Orenburg Cossacks started the rapid development of the steppe areas.
+New settlements were named in honor of the battles and victories of the Russian army: Varna, Fershampenuaz, Borodino, Paris and others.

 Author: Olga Yartseva